Exclusive Locks on Items (Pessimistic Locking)

 Remove Item with LockHandle

-The remove method is a basic method which removes the key from cache and returns the removed object to the client.
-If a custom object is added to the cache, the remove method will return Object.
+The Remove method is a basic operation that removes a key from the cache and returns the removed object to the client.
+If a custom object is added to the cache, the Remove method will return that object.

-• If an item is not locked, then LockHandle is of no use and its validity is not checked.
+If an item is not locked, then LockHandle is not required, and its validity is not checked.

-The following example gets an item which is previously locked using the LockHandle and then removes it by the saved LockHandle from the cache using the Remove API.
+The following example gets a previously locked item using the LockHandle, and then removes it from the cache using the saved LockHandle with the Remove API.

 Tip